 Uganda features amongst the only 3 countries in the world where mountain gorilla tracking is conducted.
 For gorilla trekking in Uganda, there are only two protected areas where visitors can realize their dreams.
 And they include Bwindi Impenetrable Forest National Park and Mgahinga Gorilla National Park.
-These spectacular protected areas lie within southwestern part of the country and they offer refuge to half of the rare mountain gorillas that thrive in the world.
+These spectacular protected areas lie within the southwestern part of the country and they offer refuge to half of the rare mountain gorillas that thrive in the world.
 When it comes to gorilla trekking in Uganda, permits are a must to have for any visitor who wishes to catch a glimpse of these dramatic creatures while they are in their natural habitat.
 In order for one to obtain a gorilla tracking permit in Uganda, certain procedures need to be followed.
 Gorilla trekking permits for visitors on safari in Uganda can be obtained directly from Uganda Wildlife Authority (UWA) at the headquarters in Kampala or through a local tour operator/agent.
 Permits in Uganda are obtainable at $600 per person.

 Obtaining gorilla permits directly through Uganda Wildlife Authority

 In case the dates you intend to track gorillas are fully booked, visitors are encouraged to request Uganda Wildlife Authority to inform you about the next dates possible.
-Such a visitor is required to reply them expressing your interest to reserve a permits and requesting them to temporally hold the permits as you make payment.
+Such a visitor is required to reply to them expressing your interest to reserve permits and requesting them to temporally hold the permits as you make payment.
 The payment will be done based on the banking details that will be given to you such that you can continue to make an electronic transfer of money.
-You are then required to send a copy of receipt by email/fax showing the transaction carried out by you.
+You are then required to send a copy of the receipt by email/fax showing the transaction carried out by you.

-The money transaction may take about 3-5 working days and UWA will keep a tentative reservation for about seven days as they wait the transfer to accomplish.
+The money transaction may take about 3-5 working days and UWA will keep a tentative reservation for about seven days as they wait for the transfer to accomplish.
 You are reminded to instruct your bank to remove bank charges from you to avoid less payment that may not allow you to book a permit.

 Through a tour operator